Understanding the Fire Damage Real Estate Market in Michigan

 How Much Is a House Worth After a Fire

-To get an accurate value, you need a professional appraisal that looks at structural problems and estimates how much it will cost to fix them.
-Also, knowing what’s happening in the local real estate market might help you determine how much buyers are ready to spend for homes that need work.
+It is important to get a professional report that looks at any problems with the structure and gives you an idea of how much it will cost to fix them.
+Also, knowing what’s going on in the real estate market in your area could help you figure out how much people are willing to pay for homes that need work.

 Can You Sell a Damaged Home